1819 Rann of Kutch earthquake

+Satellite photo showing location of the "Allah Bund" (which runs from south of "Goth Bahaduur Khan Lund" in Pakistan to "Khavda" in India), "Lake Sindri" in India (south of Allah Bund), "Shakoor Lake" in Pakistan (north of Allah Bund).

 The 1819 Rann of Kutch earthquake occurred at about 18:45 to 18:50 local time on 16 June 1819.
 It had an estimated magnitude ranging from 7.7 to 8.2 on the moment magnitude scale and a maximum perceived intensity of XI (Extreme) on the Mercalli intensity scale.
 It triggered a tsunami and caused at least 1,543 deaths.
-The earthquake caused an area of subsidence that formed the Sindri Lake and a local zone of uplift to the north about 80 km long, 6 km wide and 6 m high that dammed the Koree / Kori / Puran / Nara river.
-This natural dam was known as the Allah Bund ("Dam of God").
+The earthquake caused an area of subsidence that formed the Sindri Lake and a local zone of uplift to the north about 80 km long, 6 km wide and 6 m high that dammed the Nara/Puran river/Koree/Kori River.
+This natural dam is known as the Allah Bund ("Dam of God").

-Tectonic setting
+Geology: tectonic setting

 The Kutch District of modern-day Gujarat lies on the Indian plate, 300–400 km southeast of the plate boundary between the Indian plate and the Eurasian plate, but the current tectonics is still governed by the effects of the continuing continental collision along this boundary.
 During the break-up of Gondwana in the Jurassic period, this area was affected by rifting with a roughly west–east trend.
 During the collision with Eurasia the area has undergone shortening, involving both reactivation of the original rift faults and the development of new low-angle thrust faults.
 The related folding has formed a series of ranges, particularly in central Kutch.
 The focal mechanism of most earthquakes is consistent with reverse faulting on reactivated rift faults.
 The 2001 Gujarat earthquake was caused by movement on a previously unknown south-dipping fault, trending parallel to the inferred rift structures.

-Earthquake
+1819 earthquake

+Geology of Kutch map in the Arthur Beavor Wynne's 1872 "Memoir on the Geology of Kutch".